 This is the unique scenario in which takes place this event, that focuses its essence on the Ézaro Waterfall, where the Xallas River flows directly into the sea with a 40-meter waterfall unique in Europe.
 The violence of the fall of the water leads to the crystalline waters of the cove that flows into the Atlantic.

 La Vuelta a España 2013 also discovered for the whole public what was already known by Galician amateurs: the huge ramps that make this landscape of unique beauty a unique point to unite effort and sports challenge, tourism, culture and landscape.

-The rise to the viewpoint of Ézaro and its 30% ramps are already famous in this sport and, in fact, the great Spanish round will visit them again in this year’s edition.
-Although, first, our racers will.
+The rise to the viewpoint of Ézaro and its 30% ramps are already famous in this sport and, in fact, a frequent destination of the great Spanish round.